operator-framework/operator-registry/README.md

 podman push quay.io/my-container-registry-namespace/my-index:1.0.0
 ```

+The resulting image is referred to as an "Index".
+It is an image which contains a database of pointers to operator manifest content that is easily queriable via an included API that is served when the container image is run.

 Now that image is available for clusters to use and reference with CatalogSources on their cluster.

 Index images are additive, so you can add a new version of your operator bundle when you publish a new version: